-Part-time teachers may hold units, middle management allowances and the careers allowance at the full rate whereas the service increment and the high priority teacher supply allowance are examples of payments where the entitlement is pro rated.
+Part-time teachers may hold units, middle management allowances, and careers allowance at the full rate, whereas the high priority teacher supply allowance is pro-rated.

 Part-time teachers may receive salary in addition to their normal hours of employment.
 A part-time teacher may have part of their position permanent and other hours for a year which are not tenured.
 The teacher's pay advice notice will show this by showing their pay as two lines on the payslip, one for the permanent job and another for the untenured hours.

 Another example is when a part-time teacher is requested to work additional part-time hours.
 If these additional hours are for a period shorter than four weeks, these hours will be paid at 1/855 of the appropriate salary rate including holiday pay.
 When the employment is for a period longer than four weeks, the teacher must receive written confirmation of this and the salary is recalculated on the basis of the total hours now worked.

 A common situation is that a part-time teacher may be asked to do some relief.
 In that situation the work is treated as a separate job and the payment is based on 1/190 for a day or 1/950 per hour inclusive of holiday pay.

 A first-year teacher who is part-time for more than 0.5 FTTE will be entitled to receive 0.1 FTTE (2.5 hours) beginning teacher time allowance during this first year of employment.
 This is delivered to the teacher in the form of additional hours or salary.
 Thus a teacher on 13.5 hours would be paid for 16 hours.